 Critical Media Studies approaches mediated communication as a cultural form that is socially influential, economically powerful, and politically significant.
 Coursework in Critical Media Studies emphasizes qualitative, historical, and critical approaches to the study of media texts, audiences, institutions, policies, and economics.
 Topics covered in the Critical Media Studies curriculum include feminist media studies, media, race, and identity; political economy of media, audience reception and effects, popular culture, and media regulation and industries.
 Coursework outside the department is usually in the fields of American studies, cultural studies, political science, sociology, or women's studies.

 It is also important for you to know that admission decisions are not made until we have three letters of recommendation on file.
-Those letters should be mailed to: Dr. Mary Douglas Vavrus, Director of Graduate Studies at 225 Ford Hall, 224 Church Street S.E., University of Minnesota, Minneapolis, MN 55455 or they may be submitted.
-These letters should not go to the Graduate School but letters will be accepted and may be submitted through the on-line Graduate School Apply Yourself web center.
+Those letters should be submitted as part of your application that you upload to the Apply Yourself system.

 Please Note: All applicants must take the GRE.